 6. Make Your Own Free Or Cheap Cloth Diapers

 Over half of our current cloth diaper stash was made by me!
 Almost all of those were made with upcycled materials.
 I used mostly clothes and blankets.
-The only things I had to buy were velcro, elastic, and a snap plier kit, which doesn’t total up to very much at all!
+The only things I had to buy were hook and loop, elastic, and a snap plier kit, which doesn’t total up to very much at all!
 Here are the free patterns I use:

 - I use this side snapping pattern for our fleece covers(most of mine are made from thrift store fleece blankets)